kstenschke/doShell/README.md

 ### Mission targets

-1. Ease scripted automation of controlling web browser in- and output, supporing the same language on linux and mac os
+1. Ease scripted automation of controlling web browser in- and output, supporting the same language on linux and mac os
 2. Make it concise:
    1. Commands should be short, but self-explanatory
    2. To avoid 50% of doShell scripts being ``sleep`` commands,